imprvhub/analyzemydream/src/content/blog/what-does-it-mean-to-dream-about-cockroaches.md

 - **Double message:** May indicate negative aspects that need to change, but also shows that you have the capacity to overcome these obstacles.

 This article is merely informative.
-At Dream Insights, we do not have the authority to make a diagnosis or recommend treatment.
+At AnalyzeMyDream, we do not have the authority to make a diagnosis or recommend treatment.
 We invite you to consult with a psychologist to address your particular case.

 ### Bibliography